cemmanouilidis/kitkit/README.md

 Feel free to change this path in the install script, if you need to install KitKit anywhere else.

-One final step is required before you can use KitKit, add KitKit's 'bin' directory to your PATH variable
+One final step is required before you can use KitKit...
+Add KitKit's 'bin' directory to your $PATH variable:

     $ e.g. add this into ~/.bashrc or ~/.profile
-    $ export PATH=/opt/kitkit-1.0-rc1:$PATH
+    $ export PATH=/opt/kitkit-1.0-rc1/bin:$PATH

 ## Compile and run Objective-C 2.0 code
 This repository comes with a demo [cmake] project to show you how to build and